christophhart/HISE/tools/snex_playground/test_files/Readme.md

 The return `int` value is always supposed to be zero, so you can add additional tests in the code and return a non-zero value if they fail.

+### Node test mode

+If you want to test a node just like it will be used in scriptnode, you can specify the typename of the node within brackets as `f` property: f: {MyNodeThatShouldBeTested}.

+In this mode, the code will be surrounded by the scriptnode boilerplate code (everything will be tucked into a `impl` namespace, then an object with the given type is being created and wrapper functions for all node callbacks will be added on the root level.

+It will call the functions in their correct order using the processing specifications from the input file:

+- prepare();
+- reset();
+- process()

+> In this mode the input and output will be automatically set to audio files.

 #### Adding events

 If you want to add events to the ProcessData, you can do so by supplying a JSON object with the event data as `events` key.
 It expects this format: